MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendant.md

 ```

 ## DESCRIPTION
-Auto Attendants (AAs) are a key element in the Cloud PBX application.
+Auto Attendants (AAs) are a key element in the Office 365 Phone System.
 Each AA can be associated with phone numbers that allow callers to reach specific people in the organization through a directory lookup.
 Alternatively, it can route the calls to an operator, a user, another AA, or a call queue.

 You can create new AAs by using the New-CsAutoAttendant cmdlet; each newly created AA gets assigned a random string that serves as the identity of the AA.